White Horse Neighs in the Western Wind

-"White Horse Neighs in the Western Wind", also translated as "Swordswoman Riding West on White Horse", is a wuxia novel by Jin Yong (Louis Cha).
+"White Horse Neighs in the Western Wind", also translated as "Swordswoman Riding West on White Horse", is a wuxia novella by Jin Yong (Louis Cha).
 It was first published in 1961 in the Hong Kong newspaper Ming Pao.

-Plot
+Plot summary

 The plot follows the third edition of the novella.
 The original serialised version has a different ending, while the characterisations of certain characters such as Old Man Ji have been drastically altered in the revised editions.

-Li Wenxiu, a young Han Chinese girl, loses her parents in the Gobi Desert while escaping from a group of bandits who are after a map of Gaochang.
+Li Wenxiu, a Han Chinese girl, loses her parents in the Gobi Desert while escaping from a group of bandits who are after a map of Gaochang.
 Placed on a white steed, she flees to Kazakh territory and is taken into the care of Old Man Ji, an elderly Han Chinese man.
 While growing up, she meets Supu, a Kazakh boy, and starts a romance with him.
 However, Supu's father disapproves of the relationship between his son and a Han Chinese girl, so they are forced to separate.

-Several years later, Li Wenxiu meets Hua Hui, a hermit, in an oasis in the Gobi Desert, and helps him cure his wounds.
-Feeling grateful to her, Hua Hui accepts her as his apprentice and teaches her martial arts.
+Several years later, Li meets the hermit Hua Hui in an oasis in the desert, and helps him cure his wounds.
+Feeling grateful to her, Hua takes her as his apprentice and teaches her martial arts.
 She returns home in the midst of heavy snowfall and sees Supu, his father, and his new lover taking shelter in her house.
-Chen Dahai, the leader of the group of bandits who killed Li Wenxiu's parents, shows up and suspects that the map he has been hunting for is inside the house.
-He ransacks the house for the map and eventually finds it.
+The bandits who killed Li's parents show up and suspect that the map they have been hunting for is inside the house.
+They ransack the house for the map and eventually find it.
 The secret of the map is revealed when blood is spilled on the cloth.
-Chen Dahai wants to silence Supu and the others but Li Wenxiu, who has disguised herself as an old man, intervenes and defeats him.
+The bandits want to silence Supu and the others but Li, who has disguised herself as an old man, intervenes and defeats the bandits.